istio/istio.io/content/help/ops/security/root-transition/index.md

 istio-pilot-569bc6d9c-tfwjr   1/1     Running   0          11m
 {{< /text >}}

-# I can't deploy new workloads with the auto-injector
+# I can't deploy new workloads with the sidecar-injector

 This may happen if you did not upgrade to 1.1.8.
 Try to restart the sidecar injector.